wonkyum-kim/Operating_System_Concepts/chapter 4/exercises_and_problems.md

 # 4.3

-The multithreaded web server described in Section 4.1 exhibit task parallelism.
+The multithreaded web server described in Section 4.1 exhibit data parallelism.

 # 4.4